 The fact that Biggie was not involved in setting Tupac up at Quad Studios has since been confirmed by a number of people including Tupac’s close friends like Treach of Naught by Nature fame.

-Thrown into the mix was the Hip Hop Culture War between the East and West Coast over the origins and ownership of Hip Hop which culminated in an open East Coast/West Coast feud at the 1995 Source Awards.
+Thrown into the mix to ignite the flames of what would happen between Tupac and Biggie was the Hip Hop Culture War between the East and West Coast over the origins and ownership of Hip Hop which culminated in an open East Coast/West Coast feud at the 1995 Source Awards.

-Suge Knight openly dissed Puffy and Badboy Records onstage as he accepted a Deathrow Award, mocking Puffy for his constant appearances on Badboy Artist’s albums and music videos…A young Snoop Dogg also took to the stage to represent for Deathrow and the Westcoast.
+Suge Knight openly dissed Puffy and Badboy Records onstage as he accepted a Deathrow Award, mocking Puffy for his constant appearances on Badboy Artist’s albums and music videos.

 The East/West Culture War would also feed into the Biggie and Tupac feud following Tupac’s release from Jail as a Deathrow Artist.

-After Tupac’s conviction and imprisonment on Sexual assault charges, Suge Knight helped broker a deal which raised Tupac’s US$1 Million Bail, enabling Tupac’s release pending Appeal in exchange for a 3 Album deal with Deathrow.
+After he was shot at Quad Studios, Tupac was convicted and imprisoned on Sexual assault charges but Suge Knight would help broker a deal which raised Tupac’s US$1 Million Bail, enabling Tupac’s release pending Appeal in exchange for a 3 Album deal with Deathrow.

-In this classic MTV Interview with Tabitha Soren shortly after his release, Tupac maintains he was set up in the Quad Studio shooting.
+In this classic MTV Interview with Tabitha Soren shortly after his release, Tupac reveals the roots of what would later happen between himself and Biggie as Tupac maintains that he was set up by Biggie in the Quad Studio shooting.

 ‘Pac would soon release his classic Double Album ‘All Eyez On Me’ followed by the vicious diss track ‘Hit Em Up’ all of which fed into the personal and professional rivalry between the C.E.O.s of Badboy and Deathrow Records, the East/West Culture War as well as Tupac’s personal score with Biggie arising out of the 1994 Quad Studio shooting.